Sometimes it is necessary to remove a tooth or teeth, for a variety of reasons:

 - If the tooth has been damaged and cannot be restored to reasonable strength or function.
 This may be due to extensive decay or severe fracture

 - If the bone around the tooth is so damaged by periodontal disease (gum disease) that the tooth has become loose

 - Elective tooth removal- some people may choose to have a tooth removed rather than to proceed with more complex dental treatments

 - If there is not enough room for the tooth to fit comfortably into the jaw; for example to make room for other teeth during orthodontic treatment

-Typically an x-ray of the tooth is required before the extraction can proceed; this is done to
+Typically a radiograph image of the tooth is required before the extraction can proceed; this is done to:

-If the extraction is likely to be complex or difficult, or there are medical reasons for doing so, Dr Teo may refer to an Oral Surgeon.
+If the extraction is likely to be complex or difficult, or there are medical reasons for doing so, Dr Teo may refer the patient to an Oral Surgeon.

 Any surgery or invasive procedure carries risks, about which you will be informed before the treatment is provided.
 You are encouraged to ask questions prior to the procedure and to seek a second opinion if you wish.